Time Series Alignment with Global Invariances: Experiments

-\paragraph{Dataset and methodology} We use the \textit{Human3.6M} dataset \cite{h36m_pami} which consists of 3.6 million video frames of human movements recorded in a controlled indoor motion capture setting.
+We use the \textit{Human3.6M} dataset \citep{h36m_pami} which consists of 3.6 million video frames of human movements recorded in a controlled indoor motion capture setting.
 This dataset is composed of 7 actors performing 15 activities (``Walking'', ``Sitting'' ...) twice.
-We are interested in forecasting the 3D positions of the subject joints evolving over time.
-We follow the same data partition as~\citet{Coskun_2017_ICCV}: the training set has 5 subjects (S1, S5, S6, S7 and S8) and the remaining 2 subjects (S9 and S11) compose the test set.
-In our experiments, we set the limit frames as $T'=100, T=200$ which corresponds to predicting two seconds of movement given the previous two seconds.
+We are interested in forecasting the 3D positions of the subject joints evolving over time. \tv{More precisely, each data point $\mathbf{x}^{(i)}$ is a time series representing a skeleton of $32$ joints where each joint is described by 3D coordinates.
+This problem corresponds to $p_x = p_y = 32 \times 3$.} We follow the same data partition as~\citet{Coskun_2017_ICCV}: the training set has 5 subjects (S6, S7, S8, S9 and S11) and the remaining 2 subjects (S1 and S5) compose the test set.
+In our experiments, 1) we split the limit frames as follows: we keep the first $T'=300$ timestamps to calculate the coefficient $a_{d}\left(\ybeg{}, \xibeg{}\right)$ and the transformations $f_{i}$ 2) we find the hyperparameter $\lambda$ which gives the best prediction \tv{(\textit{w.r.t.} the $\ell_2$ norm)} for $t \in [T',T_0]$ (where $T_0=400$) 3) the remaining times $[T_0,T']$ are used for the test set.
+We set the last limit frame as $T'=1100$ which corresponds to predicting $T'-T_0=700$ timestamps, that is predicting $14$ seconds of motion given the initial $8$ seconds.
 To emulate possible changes in signal acquisition (\textit{e.g.} rotations of the camera), we randomly rotate the train subjects \textit{w.r.t.} the $z$-axis.
 We consider the movements of type ``Walking'', ``WalkDog'' and ``WalkTogether'' for the training set and ``Walking'' for the test set.
-Top row of Figure~\ref{fig:mocap_fig} illustrates samples of movements resulting from this procedure and the resulting dataset is provided as supplementary material.
+Top row of Figure~\ref{fig:mocap_fig} illustrates samples of movements $\xibeg{}$ resulting from this procedure and the resulting dataset is provided as supplementary material.